-- 1. Select in the library tree the publication to which the new file versions shall be assigned. - 2.
+- 1. On the elements list select the publication to which the new file versions shall be assigned. - 2.
 From the context menu select the Add new files' versions... function.
-Alternatively, the toolbar $\widehat{}$ button or main menu options may be used. - 3.
+Alternatively, the toolbar 🖟 button or main menu options may be used. - 3.
 In the Add new files' versions wizard select the local disk directory that contains the updated publication files.

 Selected directory has to contain publication main file.
-Missing files are marked by \square .
+Missing files are marked by \Box .